 Following is an image of the 2024 REC field with field elements.
-Each team is assigned a "starting" side of the REC field, either blue or red.
-Each side has two large areas called "Mining Regions" which present numerous opportunities to score points, with a large diamond in the center called the "Canyon."
-During the course of the game, teams are NOT allowed to cross the center white line.
+Each team is assigned a side of the field, either blue or red.
+Each team's side of the field has two "Mining Regions" which present numerous opportunities to score points, with a large diamond in the field center called the "Canyon."
+The Canyon is considered a "neutral zone."
+However, teams are NOT allowed to cross the field's center white line, besides entering and exiting the Canyon on their side of the field only.
+Therefore, teams are also not allowed to cross through the Canyon to enter their opponent's side of the field.